Hostels are quite safe, despite the questionable reputation they may still carry.

 1. Pack a luggage lock.
 Most hostels provide lockers for guests to keep their belongings safe.
-Sometimes they are free, sometimes guests pay a daily fee.
+Sometimes they are free, and sometimes guests pay a daily fee.
 Most lockers require the guest to use their own lock, while others come with a combination lock that is changed for each user.
 You never know what will be on offer.

-If the hostel does not provide lockers, the luggage lock can be used to lock the zipper tags on your backpack or suitcase together deterring wannabe thieves.
+If the hostel does not provide lockers, you can use the luggage lock to lock the zipper tags on your backpack or suitcase together, deterring wannabe thieves.

 2. Carry your valuables with you when you leave the room.
-When you leave the hostel to go sightseeing, take your most valuable items with you in a daypack, money belt, or whatever makes you feel secure.
-Just make sure it has a zipper and that you keep it on your body at all times.
+When you leave the hostel to go sightseeing, take your most valuable items in a daypack, money belt, or whatever makes you feel secure.
+Just make sure it has a zipper and keep it on your body at all times.

-3. At night, sleep with your wallet and passport tucked inside your pillowcase.
+3. Sleep with your wallet and passport tucked inside your pillowcase at night.
 Then turn the opening of your pillowcase toward the wall.
 Anyone would be hard-pressed to reach around and under your head to grab what you’ve stashed there.

 Alternative Accommodations for Solo Female Travelers

 Some members of the BMT Community suggested these affordable and safe alternatives to hostels:

 Airbnb – Rent a private room in someone’s home or an entire apartment for just a little more (or the same price in some cases) per night.
-Be sure to do the same kind of research that you would do for hostels, and always pay and communicate with the host through the Airbnb website.
+Be sure to do the same kind of research you would do for hostels, and always pay and communicate with the host through the Airbnb website.
 Click here to find your next Airbnb.